denislaptevxyz/resume/README.md

 A website update is in progress.
-You can send me email.
+You can send me an email.